charltonaustin/blog-entries/editing/prior-art.md

 ## The one thing you can't do
 The one thing you can't do is simply leave it in a half baked state.
 This is the where I think most engineers really tend to fail.
-I would argue that it is worse than simply keeping the less then best practice in some places but not others.
+I would argue that it is worse than simply keeping the less then best practice for the sake of consistency until you can safely make the move.
 At least with a consistent though admittedly not best practice it is easy for new people to learn how to contribute.
 It also means when you are doing tasks there is a single right way to do it.
 Most of the time it isn't that people who want the best practice don't plan on not finishing.